 The most popular professionally installed home security systems:

 Both ADT and Vivint can install everything from sensors to security cameras and smart home stuff without you having to lift a finger.
-They are also both more expensive than pretty much any DIY offering.
+They are also more expensive than most DIY offerings—but your equipment is usually paid for monthly, not all at once upfront.

 Vivint installation fee: $49